snpsuen/jaeger-all-in-one/README.md

         matchLabels: <br>
           app: jaeger <br>

-It has been tested to work wuth istio in a Katacoda Kubernetes playground.
+It has been tested to work with istio in a Katacoda Kubernetes playground.

 Run these commands on the master node to install Jaeger and change the jaeger-query service type to NodePort. <br>
 $ kubectl create -n istio-system -f https://raw.githubusercontent.com/snpsuen/jaeger-all-in-one/master/jaeger-all-in-one-template.yaml <br>